Get to know your pollinator insects by paying attention to a flowering plant this week!

 - You may be surprised by what you see!

 Find out how to count pollinators, identify the insects you see and submit your observations on our website.
-You can also download our Run Your Own Count kit and organise to count with a group.
+You can also download and print a tally sheet to complete as you go.
 Taking and submitting photos of what you see is optional.

 You can do one ten-minute count, or do a few (in the same or different spots, or on different flowers) during the week.